InfernoIV/bitburner-scripts/persist_on_reset.md

 ## Does no persist
  * Augmentations bought: bought augments are converted to installed augments
  * Money
+   * Set to 1000 + blood donations
+   * If augment 'CashRoot' is installed, set to or added 1e6
  * Player actions
    * Grafting progress (should be finished before reset)
  * Stats (hacking, strength, defense, dexterity, agility, charisma)